 Main Events in La Plagne

-There are loads of events in La Plagne organised year-round.
+There are loads of events in La Plagne organised year-round and in neighbouring Les Arcs.
 From quirky local events to large scale sporting spectacles there is always something worth visiting.
 In this section we bring you information about the major annual La Plagne events in resort and don't forget to check out our Events Calendar for the latest updates.

 The Red Bull Linecatcher